-II.A.7.b.
-The institution establishes and publishes clear expectations concerning student academic honesty and consequences for dishonesty.
+Evidence-(Reference 2:23)

+II.A.7.c.
+Institutions that require conformity to specific codes of conduct of staff, faculty, administrators, or students, or that seek to instill specific beliefs or worldviews, give clear prior notice of such policies, including statements in the catalog and/or appropriate faculty or student handbooks.

+DESCRIPTIVE SUMMARY

-Cañada College has an official Academic Integrity Policy which is published in the Catalog and on the Inside Cañada website (59).
-This policy defines the kinds of academic dishonesty teachers may encounter and provides a procedure for instructors to follow if they observe or suspect cheating in their classes.
+Cañada College has an official Academic Integrity policy which is published in the Catalog and on the Inside Cañada website31.
+This policy defines the kinds of academic dishonesty teachers may encounter, and provides a procedure for instructors to follow if they observe or suspect cheating in their classes.
 The Academic Integrity Policy also outlines the possible outcomes for students who have cheated.
-The Academic Integrity webpage has information about how instructors can incorporate the Cañada College Academic Integrity Policy into their syllabi (60).
+The Academic Integrity web page has information about how instructors can incorporate the Cañada College Academic Integrity Policy into their syllabi.
 Finally, the website lists several links with additional resources for instructors about academic integrity.
+The District's policy on general student conduct begins on page 17 of the 2005-2006 Cañada College Catalog.
+The complete policy can be found at the link listed in the evidence section below.

+Cañada isn't an institution which "seeks to instill specific beliefs or world views."
+Therefore, its policies on student conduct and academic integrity do not address this particular issue.

+SELF-EVALUATION

-Cañada establishes clear policies regarding academic integrity and publishes them in both electronic and printed formats.
+Cañada provides ample information, in both electronic and printed formats, regarding policies related to academic integrity and student conduct.

+PLANNING AGENDA

+None at this time.